rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 Further - slightly more advanced - exploratory steps could include trying to find out how many words there are per tweet, the average word length, the word distribution and the number of unique words.

-This can be done using T-SQL and the [STRING_SPLIT()](https://docs.microsoft.com/en-us/sql/t-sql/functions/string-split-transact-sql?view=sql-server-ver15) function (available as of SQL Server 2016, Compatibility Level 130).
+This can be done using the [STRING_SPLIT()](https://docs.microsoft.com/en-us/sql/t-sql/functions/string-split-transact-sql?view=sql-server-ver15) function (available as of SQL Server 2016, Compatibility Level 130).

 <br/>